 Bear Witness subscribes to higher industry standards, practices, and ethics.
-We hold active memberships with these professional P.I. organizations: the National Association of Investigative Specialists & the World Association of Detectives.
-As Southern California locals, we are also proud supporters of the Surfrider Foundation, an environmental non-profit organization dedicated to protecting and preserving our oceans, waves, and beaches.
+We endorse these & other allied professional P.I. organizations: the National Association of Investigative Specialists & the World Association of Detectives.
+As West Coast natives & California locals, we are also proud supporters of the Surfrider Foundation, an environmental non-profit organization dedicated to protecting and preserving our oceans, waves, and beaches.

 Insider Tips & Noteworthy Pitfalls.
 An article on How to Hire a Quality Private Investigator by Bear Witness